-In the past few years there has been a global surge in public focus on and commitment to gender rights and diversity and inclusion (D&I) in the workplace; from the #MeToo movement and calls for equal pay, to CEOs publicly weighing in on the importance of this issue through initiatives such as the #WeSeeEqual summit and CEO Action for Diversity & Inclusion Pledge.
+In the past few years there has been a global surge in public focus on and commitment to gender rights and diversity and inclusion (D&I) in the workplace; from the #MeToo and #BlackLivesMatter movements, and calls for equal pay, to CEOs publicly weighing in on the importance of this issue through initiatives such as the #WeSeeEqual summit and CEO Action for Diversity & Inclusion Pledge.
 Since June 2017, more than 900 CEOs have signed the latter, but the reality on the ground remains stubbornly unchanged.

 So what are we missing?
 Part of the problem appears to be that there is a long road to travel between recognising and speaking out about the problem and bringing about a real shift on the ground.
 In fact, research from McKinsey and Company highlights a very real disconnect between what companies are saying about D&I and what’s really happening.
 While 87 percent of companies in 2019 declared that they were serious about D&I (up from 56 percent in 2012), their employees remain less convinced.
 Only half thought gender diversity was a high priority, and that number has remained flat over five years.

 This suggests that paying lip service to D&I is not enough – real shifts must be enacted within organisations.
 But this remains a challenge for most.
 It’s hard because we are battling decades of entrenched workplace cultures that are resistant to change.
 Here are three things we need to consider doing differently if we want to nudge change in the right direction.